cambridge-cares/TheWorldAvatar/Deploy/stacks/web/website/site/user/pages/02.explore/02.digital-twin/04.flood-map/flood_map.md

 	</div>
 	<div class="intro-center">
 		<h2>Flood Risk</h2>
-		<p>The UK Digital Twin supports queries across number of aspects of the UK energy related infrastructure, including the electrical power system, the gas transmission system, and land use.​</p>
-		<p>The Knowledge Graph based architecture of the Digital Twin allows the addressing of cross-domain geospatial questions and analysis of risk scenarios.
-The map below shows a possible flood scenario in/around King's Lynn and uses the Knowledge Graph to identify assets at risk.
-To view different types of assets, use the controls on the left, or click on a node to view more information.</p>
+		<p>The UK Digital Twin can be queried to address cross-domain geospatial questions and analysis of risk scenarios.
+In the example below, the digital twin is used to identify assets that are at risk from flooding in the vicinity of King's Lynn.
+The flood region is based on the <a href="https://ckan.publishing.service.gov.uk/dataset/flood-map-for-planning-rivers-and-sea-flood-zone-3">Flood Map for Planning (Rivers and Sea) - Flood Zone 3</a>, which is the best estimate of land that in the absence of flood defences has more than a 1 in 100 (1%) of flooding each year from rivers (a fluvial flood) or more than a 1 in 200 (0.5%) or greater chance of flooding each year from the sea (a tidal flood).</p>
 	</div>
 </div>